 These videos provide simple, easy-to-understand descriptions of D-Day.

-Activity #3 – Topics to Investigate
+Teaching Idea #6 – Topics to Investigate

 Victor’s mission was to destroy the Nebelwerfers, a multi-barrel cannon.
 What types of weapons were used during World War II?
 How are these different from modern weapons?